camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 UpperCamelCase SHOULD be used for response names.
 All properties within the object MUST have a description.

-When a response schema or field is an array, a `description` property MUST be allocated within `items` structure.
+When a response schema or field is an array, a `description` property MUST be provided in the `items` object.

 **Case A:** Response is an array